Oneo64/Auldworlde/Characters/Runa.md

 	<tr> <td>Eye color</td> <td>Pale green</td> </tr>
 </tbody></table>

-Rúna is a woodcarver and a merchant who carves small things and sells them at the local marketplace.
+Rúna is a woodcarver who carves small things for her father to sell them at the local marketplace.
 Rúna is friends with Yngvild, whom she has met since childhood.

 Rúna can usually be found in her home making wood carvings, and would sometimes accompany Ljörn into the forest to explore and collect herbs.